 What causes lower back pain?

 Back pain can arise for a number of reasons due to the complex interaction of the ligaments, bones, and muscles in and around the spine.
 Back pain that remains consistent for longer than three weeks is considered chronic, while acute back pain usually lasts for less than that.
-However, without the correct treatment, acute back pain may turn into a chronic problem.
+However, without the correct treatment, acute back pain may turn into a long term problem.

 There are several pre-existing conditions that can contribute to back pain, including: